 We're often asked if surrendering an animal means that an individual will not be allowed to adopt from us in the future.
 Please know that is not the case.
 Making a good match is our top priority - and if that means that someone who previously surrendered an animal winds up being a great match for another pet somewhere in the future, then we're thrilled to make that match.
 We understand that people's lives change and that sometimes, due to a variety of circumstances, people are unable to keep, maintain, and care for their pets.
 Years later, under different circumstances, that same person may be ready and interested in adopting a new pet.
 Assuming that an individual or family meets all of our general adoption requirements, they'll still be eligible to adopt from CVHS.

 To make an appointment to relinquish an animal, please call our Adoption Center during open hours at 802.476.3811.
-For cats and small animals such as rabbits and guinea pigs, please choose extension 108.
-For dogs, please use extension 105.
+For dogs, cats, and small animals such as rabbits and guinea pigs, please choose extension 108.

 There are several things we ask you to remember when you make/arrive for your appointment: